i101dev/CRUD-mysql/README.md

-# Book Management System API
+# Postgres & Golang CRUD API

 This repository contains a simple RESTful API.
 It uses Go for the backend with Gorilla Mux for routing, GORM for database interactions, and MySQL for data storage.